cortside/cortside.domainevent/README.md

 * ServiceBusReceiverSettings renamed to DomainEventReceiverSettings
   * changed Address to Queue
 * receiverHostedServiceSettings now has property for message type lookup dictionary named MessageTypes

+## Transactions
+* See E2ETransactionTest for use of transactions for accept/reject/release and publish operations

 ## examples
 * https://github.com/cortside/cortside.webapistarter